MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_eDiscovery_recovery.md

 1. On the **You successfully updated the role group**, select **Done**.

-You have successfully granted your compliance administrator the permission to export search results and perform records management tasks.
+You have successfully granted your compliance administrator permission to export search results and perform records management tasks.
 It can take up to 60 minutes until the permissions are applied to the user, but you can proceed to the next task.

 ## Task 3 – Export Data from eDiscovery Case

-In this task, you will prepare to export the data you discovered in Task 1 so that you can provide to the legal department.
+In this task, you will prepare to export the data you discovered in Task 1 so that you can provide it to the legal department.
 Remember it may take 60 minutes for permissions to become available in your tenant.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 Select the **Profile picture** of **MOD Administrator** in the top right corner and select **Sign out**.
 Afterwards close the browser.